 You can also provide links to your franchisee’s social media and review listings on their location pages.

 Source: A-1 Concrete

 Providing links to listings is important for a couple of reasons.

 - First, it’s a great way to build the reputation of your website.
-Linking your Google my business listing, for example, to your website can help increase your site’s authority.
+Linking your Google Business Profile (formerly known as Google My Business), for example, to your website can help increase your site’s authority.
 This, in turn, could positively affect your rank in search results, which can help attract more potential customers to your site.

 - Second, it makes it easy for potential customers to check out your reviews, or leave a review after doing business with you.
 Almost all consumers use reviews to make a purchasing decision, and receiving reviews is critical for each of your location’s search rankings.
 This means that getting reviews is important for attracting business.